Medical marijuana

 Medical marijuana & the workplace

 You can be legally comfortable using medical marijuana so long as you obey the rules of your state and you are listening to the advice of your doctor.
-But be aware that there are some other impacts outside the law, like your workplace.
+But be aware that there are some other impacts outside the law, such as your workplace.
 If you are working, check your employer’s policy on medical marijuana use.
-A few states protect employees taking medical marijuana, so you may be able to request a reasonable accommodation in those places.
-Reasonable accommodations are small changes made in your job, workplace or schedule to help you work more comfortably while living with a medical condition or its side effects.
+Several states protect employees taking medical marijuana, so you may be able to request a reasonable accommodation in those places.
+Reasonable accommodations are changes made in your job, workplace, or schedule to help you work more comfortably while living with a medical condition or its side effects.
 These are supported by the Americans With Disabilities Act, or ADA.

 In most states it is up to your employer to determine their policy on marijuana use.
 Some types of jobs may not allow its use at all.
 For example, you may not be protected if you work for the federal government, or if there is a safety concern, such as jobs that require driving or operating heavy machinery.